mwicks7/the-table-of-fifths/README.md

 # The Table of Fifths
-You might be familiar with the "Circle of Fifths".
-Well, "The Table of Fifths" literally re-invents the wheel.
-Utilizing instrument diagrams and music notation you can learn fundamental key signatures and the relationships between them.
+You might be familiar with *The Circle of Fifths*.
+Well, *The Table of Fifths* deconstructs the wheel and utilizes instrument diagrams with music notation to help you learn fundamental key signatures and the relationships between them.

 Made with: React and tonal.js